Costa Rica Developers and your due diligence

 The SUGEVAL list

 After I wrote that blog on the 30th of May 2012, I got a very mad email from a developer and an attorney who threatened to take me to court.
 The words I wrote that they didn’t’ like were: On the SUGEVAL alert list, you could find CR-Home, a retired couple turned realtor turned developer.
 I don’t know what they were being accused of.
 By now they are cleared from the SUGEVAL investor’s list but for those interested, I still have the information on my computer.
-I am sure the new owners of CR-Home are not aware of this episode of the former owner, Randy Berg.
+The new owners of CR-Home are probably not aware of this episode of the former owner, Randy Berg.
 I do not know their developments and maybe they are offering a great deal, each investor needs to do his own homework on that.

 Comments on the blog